April 10, 2017

 - Internship - Boston University Medical Center (2003-2004), General Surgery

-Teresa Chan-Leveno, M.D., is an Associate Professor of General Otolaryngology in the Department of Otolaryngology-Head and Neck Surgery at UT Southwestern Medical Center.
+Teresa Chan-Leveno, M.D., is a Professor of General Otolaryngology in the Department of Otolaryngology-Head and Neck Surgery at UT Southwestern Medical Center.

 Dr. Chan-Leveno earned her medical degree at Drexel University College of Medicine in Philadelphia.
 She completed an internship in general surgery and a residency in otolaryngology-head and neck surgery at Boston Medical Center.